botpress/botpress/examples/README.md

 # Examples

-The following examples are here to help you getting started and adding new complex functionnalities to your bots.
+The following examples are here to help you getting started and/or adding new complex functionnalities to your bots.
 By using them, you will improve the speed of development for each of your bots.

-You have access to *snippets* of code and graphical *demonstration* for each example so you know exactly what you will get and how to implement it.
+For each example, you have access to *snippets* of code and graphical *demonstration* so you know exactly what you will get and how to implement them.

 ## Where to find examples